Rhinostone/gina/ROADMAP.md

 ---

-*Last updated: 2026-03-29 (Async controller actions and entityCall shipped in 0.3.0) · To suggest a feature, [open an issue](https://github.com/gina-io/gina/issues).*
+*Last updated: 2026-03-29 (Async controller actions and onCompleteCall shipped in 0.3.0) · To suggest a feature, [open an issue](https://github.com/gina-io/gina/issues).*